-HACCP Certification is a system that recognises that a food business has developed, documented and implemented systems and procedures in accordance with HACCP.
+HACCP Certification is a system that recognizes that a food business has developed, documented and implemented systems and procedures in accordance with HACCP.
 HACCP stands for Hazard Analysis Critical Control point and is basically a tool to help identify and control food safety hazards that may occur within the food business.

-To gain HACCP certification by a reputable HACCP certification provider, the food business is required to undergo an audit or assessment of its food safety and HACCP policies and procedures.
+To gain certification by a reputable certification provider, the food business is required to undergo an audit or assessment of its food safety and HACCP policies and procedures.
 This assessment is required to be undertaken by a competent and qualified food safety auditor.

-It really depends on the rules that apply to the type of certification you are trying to achieve and also the physical size of food business.
+It really depends on the rules that apply to the type of certification you are trying to achieve and also the physical size of the food business.
 Food HACCP audits can take anywhere between 1 day and 5 days.
 Again, it depends on the audit scope.

 What does it cost to gain HACCP certification?

 This will depend on the size of the food safety system and the actual physical location.
 When budgeting for third-party certification, costs to be considered include actual audit costs (both internal and external), cost of development, cost of implementation, cost of maintaining the HACCP system, cost of business/customer loss if not undertaken and also cost of training staff in HACCP.

 The development of a HACCP based system, in conjunction with a thorough and rigorous certification, can indeed be beneficial to the success and viability of a food business.